Skip to content

 Droneworks: Middle School

 Middle School TSA members in grades 5-9 will demonstrate their knowledge of drones by participating in manual flight missions related to a given, real-world theme area.
-Teams also study the principles of flight and research the use of drones related to the given theme to create a digital research poster.
-Semifinalists will further demonstrate their drone knowledge by participating in an interview regarding their digital research poster.
+Teams also study the principles of flight and research the use of drones related to the given theme to create a digital research portfolio.
+Semifinalists will further demonstrate their drone knowledge by participating in an interview regarding their digital research portfolio.

 A “Team” consists of one to two (1-2) participants with one (1) serving as Pilot and one (1) serving as Spotter.